jsiegenthaler/hueget/README.md

 ```
 For more information about pm2, see https://github.com/Unitech/pm2

-# Getting your Philips Hue API Key
+# Getting your Philips Hue username
 If you have [Homebridge](https://homebridge.io/), and the [homebridge-hue](https://github.com/ebaauw/homebridge-hue) plugin, look at the **users** section of the hue config.
-You will see the Hue bridge MAC address folowed by the Hue bridge API key
+You will see the Hue bridge MAC address folowed by the Hue bridge username
 ```
 "users": {
   "ECB5FAFFFEFFFFFF": "yourPhilipsHueApiKey"
  },
 ```
-The API key will look something like this:
+The username will look something like this:
 ```
 UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```